-Currently, it is possible to call reduce\buyback\fees\accrued with an amount that exceeds the total of buyback\fees\accrued\current and \\previous.
+Currently, it is possible to call reduce_buyback_fees_accrued with an amount that exceeds the total of buyback_fees_accrued_current and previous.
 Even though AccountBuybackFeesWithMango usually prevents this logic, it would be safer to add more checks to disallow such scenarios from occurring.

-Use checked math for subtraction in reduce\buyback\fees\accrued.
-This will prevent the function from being called with an amount larger than the sum of buyback\fees\accrued\current and \\previous and vulnerabilities in the future.
+Utilize checked math for subtraction in reduce_buyback_fees_accrued.
+This will prevent the function from being called with an amount larger than the sum of buyback_fees_accrued_current and previous.